Rocky Face Recreational Area Rock Climbing

 From NC 16 North in Wilkes County, travel NC 16 South toward Taylorsville and turn east onto US 64.
 (Follow directions above from Millersville Road) From US 64/NC 90 in Caldwell County.
 Travel east onto US 64.
 (Follow directions above from Millersville Road)

-Browse More Classics in Rocky Face Recreational Area
+Browse More Rock Climbing Classics in Rocky Face Recreational Area

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rocky Face Recreational Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rocky Face Recreational Area:

 Featured Route For Rocky Face Recreational Area